 Blogger: Shirley Hambrick

 Shirley Hambrick is an award-winning stained-glass artist and painter.
-She has lived in Scotland, Spain and currently resides in the USA.
+She has lived in Scotland, Spain and the USA.
+Shirley is part of the Workshops in France team and attended over 30 of these trips.
+She writes about her adventures.

-Shirley has been part of the Workshops in France team over the last several years and attended over 15 of these trips.
-Born and raised in Scotland, she trained at Edinburgh College of Art and Design.
+Being Scottish, she was trained at Edinburgh College of Art and Design.
 Shirley teaches in the West Virginia area and you can some of her beautiful work here.

 There are plenty of reasons to use hashtags on social media.